Topstep Funded Account Rules Are Explained in Detail for Traders

 The “30 rule” refers to the requirement in the Live Funded Account.
 After reaching 30 total winning days, you unlock daily payout eligibility and can withdraw up to 100% of your balance.
 This is a milestone that shows consistent performance over time.

-The consistency rule ensures that no single winning day accounts for more than 50% of your total profits.
+The consistency rule applies only during the Trading Combine evaluation and does not apply to Express Funded Accounts or Live Funded Accounts.
 For example, if you’ve earned $6,000 in profit, your biggest single day cannot exceed $3,000.
 This shows steady skill rather than one lucky trade.

 Yes.
 Topstep allows traders to use their own strategies, including discretionary, automated, or system-based approaches.
 However, prohibited styles like martingale, grid trading, or exploiting platform delays are not allowed.